-- In The Dark Knight fanfic Question of Honor, Bruce and Grace have to get married to help her escape her war-torn homeland.
-They plan on staying together for a few years and then getting a divorce to ensure that Grace can stay in the states.
-Things take a different turn however...
+- In the The Dark Knight fanfic Question of Honor, Bruce and Grace have to get married to help her escape her war-torn homeland.
+They plan on staying together for a few years and then getting a divorce to ensure that Grace can stay in the States.
+Things take a different turn, however...

-- In Green Card Bronte and Georges join in a sham marriage to get a green card to the US and a good apartment.
-They can't stand each other, and are hunted by the INS, before they realise they love each other.
+- In Green Card, Georges and Bronte join in a sham marriage to get a green card to the US and a good apartment respectively.
+They can't stand each other and are hunted by the INS before they realise they love each other.

-- In Fools Rush In the couple Isabel & Alex have a one night stand in Las Vegas which results in pregnancy.
-They decide to get married, move in together and then actually get to know each other.
+- In Fools Rush In, the couple Isabel and Alex have a one-night stand in Las Vegas which results in pregnancy.
+They decide to get married, move in together, and then actually get to know each other.